 Legal Homeschooling Requirements

 In order to homeschool, each family must declare their intent to homeschool with the branch of the educational department in their region or departement and with the mayor’s office in their place of residence.
 These letters must be sent every year, starting the calendar year of the child’s 6th birthday until their 16th birthday.
 There is currently a law in deliberation that would change the age to 3 instead of 6 years old.
+This could take effect as early as September of 2019.

 Once these letters of intent have been sent, the parent is then free to educate their child in the method of their choosing.
+This is also in debate as the government would like to control the progress of each child to fit that set up by the system.

 - the reasons for homeschooling